 Bias Definition Example Label bias Labelled data systematically deviates from the underlying truth.5 Old wine in new bottles The bakery has a product relaunch: the 'Wheat Bread' is now called the new 'Wheat fitness bread', i.e. the same bread with a different name.
 If the bakery staff does not standardise the name of the bread (of the old and new versions) in the data set, it means that the historical data are not consistent with the newly generated data.
 This causes a problem in the way the data is labelled, leading to the creation of an unreliable data set. => Label bias arises when training data is assigned to wrong class labels.
 In this case, due to the change in product label, the newly generated data does not match with the historical data that serves as input to the forecast model.
 Algorithmic bias Inappropriate technical considerations during modelling lead to systemic deviation of the outcome.
 As simple as possible, but not simpler If too simple an algorithm is developed that is unable to capture the factors that determine variations and demands, the algorithm will not be flexible enough to successfully predict the distribution of the real world. => Algorithmic bias is introduced during the modelling phase and results from inappropriate technical considerations.
 Evaluation bias A non-representative testing population or inappropriate performance metrics are used to evaluate the model.
-Benchmarking with caution Normally 80 per cent of the data is used to learn the model and once the model is learned you take the remaining 20 per cent of the data and try to benchmark it.
-Evaluation bias can occur if the population of the benchmark dataset is not representative of the usage population.
-The algorithmic model is trained and optimised on the proprietary bakery data but is evaluated on a (non- relevant) publicly available benchmark dataset.
-Deployment bias The model is used, interpreted and deployed in a different context than it was built for.
+Normally 80 per cent of the data is used to learn the model Deployment bias The model is used, interpreted and deployed in a different context than it was built for.
 Stick to the knitting Coffee is correlated with high (but not random) average expenditure.
 For customers who buy coffee, therefore, the model is likely to recommend handing out a voucher.
 Deployment bias occurs when the ML model is inappropriately used or interpreted (even if no other bias is present) due to e.g. human intervention: the manager assumes a causal relationship between coffee and average expenditure and therefore uses the model to